 The EPOS GTW 270 Hybrid have a great charging case.
 It's made of dense high-grade plastic and doesn't take up all that much room.
 There are five LED lights on the case that roughly indicate remaining battery life as well as a dedicated Bluetooth-pairing button, which only works when the buds are placed in their cradles.

 The EPOS GTW 270 Hybrid are very well-built.
-They're made of premium-feeling high-grade plastic and feel as though they should survive a couple of drops and bumps.
+They feel more durable than the SteelSeries TUSQ as they're made of premium-feeling high-grade plastic.
+Overall, they feel as though they should survive a couple of drops and bumps.
 The removable ear tips also feel quite sturdy and shouldn't tear too easily.
-The buds themselves are rated IPX5 for water resistance, though we don't currently test for this.
+The buds themselves are rated IPX5 for water resistance.

 The EPOS GTW 270 Hybrid are stable in-ears.
 They shouldn't fall out of your ears even during workouts, though they'd do an even better job of staying in place if they had stability fins.
 Since they stick some way out of your ears, they could also get caught on something close to your head.